mumuki/mumuki-janitor/README.md

 1. As a janitor-admin user, log in into janitor
 2. Create an organization
+3. Create some courses
-4. Create some users and teachers
+4. Create some users, and teachers
    1. Specify their full name and email - which will be it's primary `uid` -, and zero or more alternative `uid`s
    2. Specify their organizations and courses